Our makeup artist tips show how to put on fake eyelashes, how to remove them, and how to clean them to help them last longer

 This is because it can be tricky to get the same kind of precision and access to your eyelid once the lashes are in place, plus you run the risk of covering your lashes with eyeshadow powder as it falls.
 This can turn a fierce, slick look into a mess really quickly.

-Start by applying mascara to your own lashes.
+Start by curling your lashes and applying mascara.
 This means you can pinch your own lashes together with the false lashes and they will not only look more natural but also will set well and be less prone to lifting.

 Using a pair of nail scissors, always trim the outer end of the lashes, not the inner lashes.
 The inner lashes are typically shorter so that they sit better on our natural lashes.